zaknesler/tailwind-preset/readme.md

 ### Installation

-> **Warning**: Installing presets will **overwrite** your existing views and assets.
-Presets should be installed on a fresh installation of Laravel.
+> **Warning**: Installing this preset will **overwrite** your existing views and assets, and should only be installed on a fresh installation of Laravel.
 Please use with caution.

 To install this preset, you must first require the composer dependency.
 Laravel will automatically register the service provider for you.